wp-plugins/avchat-3/readme.txt

 > #### The Community PRO version
 > With the Community PRO version you get more than 47 configuration options and permissions that you can customise for each user role, **multisite support**, better BuddyPress integration, a free installation and 3 months of full support and updates, and of course, our gratitude for helping us sustain this plugin and for the countless late-night hours that have been poured into it's development.
-> <a href=“http://avchat.net/integrations/community-pro-video-chat-plugin” title="Community PRO Video Chat Plugin for WordPress”>Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin</a>.
+> Find out more about the PRO version at http://avchat.net/integrations/community-pro-video-chat-plugin.

 > #### The Pay Per Session version
 > With the Pay Per Session version you can deliver paid and free expert consultations & trainings online through video chat using WordPress, AVChat, PayPal and our PPS plugin.
-> <a href='http://avchat.net/integrations/pay-per-session-video-chat-plugin' title="PayPer Session Plugin for WordPress”>Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin</a>.
+> Find out more about the PPS version at http://avchat.net/integrations/pay-per-session-video-chat-plugin.

-The Video Chat Plugin Community Lite for WordPress is licensed under GPL v2.
+The Community Lite video chat plugin for WordPress is licensed under GPL v2.
 See the full text of the GPL v2 license in license.txt.

 > #***"Our users are very happy with the chat system and we see that more and more are using it every day... outstanding email support... quick to reply and always extremely helpful...easy to setup and reliable chat system"*** -
 Mike Johnsen.